Cyprus Space Exploration Organisation: NASA Space Apps Challenge in Cyprus

 Since 2013, CSEO has been actively involved with the NASA Space Apps Challenge in Cyprus (thus far held in Limassol or Nicosia), either by holding events under its auspices or directly organising the challenge.

 In 2013, the Cypriot team MarsSense placed 2nd globally for the People's Choice Award at the International Space Apps Challenge.

 In 2015, the Cypriot team ArachnoBeeA that won domestically the Space Apps Challenge, went on to become global winner of the International Space Apps Challenge for the “Best Mission Concept”, thus receiving an invitation from NASA to visit the Kennedy Center at Cape Canaveral and participate as guest viewers at a space launch to the ISS.

 In 2017, the level of the contestants once again being very high, the CSEO promotes the Cypriot winning teams through major media campaigns.
 Subsequently, one of the local winning teams, team NestFold goes on to become global winner for the People's Choice Award.

 In 2018, NASA's Chief Scientist Dr James Green, who was invited to Cyprus by CSEO for the Mars Upper Atmosphere Network Space Summit, mentored the Cypriot teams at the competition in Nicosia.
 A team of two 14 year old pupils won the 1st prize on their concept for the colonization of the Moon.

+In 2022, the Cypriot team Brute Force was selected by NASA judges as a global winner of the 2022 NASA International Space Apps Challenge for the “Local Impact” award.

+In 2024, the Chief Innovation Officer of CSEO, Colm Larkin, who has been organising since 2013 the NASA Space Apps Challenge (Cyprus), ActInSpace (Cyprus), DefInSpace (Cyprus) and the International Moon Village Association Hackathon (globally), that facilitated and mentored the above wins, has been awarded by NASA at a ceremony at NASA HQ for "outstanding leadership in empowering the next generation to address challenges we face on Earth and in space".